-The Lanseria Airport which is located in the north-eastern side of the West Rand has grown to become more commercialized resulting in a large number of operators of small and light aircraft to seek for alternative airfields to operate from.
-Also, the Syferfontein and Carletonville airfields located in the jurisdictional area of the West Rand District Municipality are not entirely protected from any establishment of illegal informal settlements.
-The Department Regional Planning and Re-Industrialisation identified that there was a need for a Regional Airport to be established in the West Rand Region.
+Lanseria Airport which is located on the north-eastern side of the West Rand has grown to become more commercialized resulting in a large number of operators of small and light aircraft seeking alternative airfields to operate from.
+Also, the Syferfontein and Carletonville Airfields located in the West Rand District Municipality are not entirely protected from any establishment housing developments and illegal informal settlements.

+The Department identified a need for a Regional Airport to be established in the West Rand Region.
 Motivations were undertaken and the WRDM Council approved that application be made to the Gauteng Infrastructure Financing Agency (GIFA) to undertake a desktop Prefeasibility Study.
 The Gauteng Infrastructure Financing Agency approved the funding for the formulation of a Regional Airport Pre-Feasibility Study.
 The study has been completed and adopted by the WRDM Council.

-Due to the numerous proposed developments in the vicinity of the proposed Airport Site, "Transport Logistics Hub", etc. it is believed that the Regional Airport will add value to economic development in the West Rand.
+Due to the numerous proposed developments in the vicinity of the proposed Airport Site, viz.
+"Transport Logistics Hub", West City Development, etc. it is believed that the Regional Airport will add value to economic development in the West Rand.